antoniofull/thexpatmagazine.com/src/pages/blog/2020-09-12-moving-to-spain-everything-you-need-to-know.md

 ---
 templateKey: blog-post
-title: "Moving to Spain: Everything you need to know"
+title: 'Moving to Spain: Everything you need to know'
-seotitle: "Moving to Spain: Everything you need to know"
+seotitle: 'Moving to Spain: Everything you need to know'
 date: 2020-09-20T16:38:46.261Z
 description: "Are you thinking about moving to Spain?
 Here's the perfect guide to explain you everything you need to know about this beautiful country. "